 Once a report card has been created, you will see the report card's sub-navigation panel or tabs populate at the top of the page as your Toolbar.
 You can navigate your way through these from left to right.

-1. Select the title of the report card which contacts details and basic information of the report card.
+1. Select the title of the report card to view details and basic information of the report card.

 2. Options is where you will setup and choose how the report card layout will look and which elements the report card will include such as GPA Ranking, Attendance, Custom Reports, and more.